Tap vs. Filtered Water: Everything You Need to Know

 The common argument against fluoride is that it’s a neurotoxin, which means it damages brain function.
 Technically, that’s true.
 Fluoride is a neurotoxin at high doses,[3] and high fluoride content in water correlates with an up to seven-point decrease in IQ.[4]

-However, the EPA recently cut the maximum amount of fluoride allowed in U.S. drinking water from 1.2 mg/L to 0.7 mg/L, largely because of studies like those above.[5]
-As with many toxins, the devil is in the dose, and the EPA’s current fluoride limits appear to be within a safer range for neurotoxicity.[6]
+However, the the US Public Health Service (PHS) lists the maximum amount of fluoride allowed in U.S. drinking water from 1.2 mg/L to 0.7 mg/L, largely because of studies like those above.[5]
+As with many toxins, the devil is in the dose, and the PHS’s current fluoride limits appear to be within a safer range for neurotoxicity.[6]

 The bigger concern with fluoride is its effect on your thyroid.
 Fluoride significantly disrupts thyroid hormone production, even at less than half the maximum concentration allowed in drinking water.[7][8]